hambosto/sweetbyte/README.md

 - **Dual-Algorithm Encryption:** Chains **AES-256-GCM** and **XChaCha20-Poly1305** for a layered defense, combining the AES standard with the modern, high-performance ChaCha20 stream cipher.
 - **Strong Key Derivation:** Utilizes **Argon2id**, the winner of the Password Hashing Competition, to protect against brute-force attacks on your password.
 - **Resilient File Format:** Integrates **Reed-Solomon error correction codes**, which add redundancy to the data.
 This allows the file to be successfully decrypted even if it suffers from partial corruption.
-- **Tamper-Proof File Header:** Each encrypted file includes a secure header with multiple layers of verification:
+- **Tamper-Proof & Extensible File Header:** Each encrypted file includes a secure header that is both authenticated and flexible.
+It uses an HMAC-SHA256 to prevent tampering and a Tag-Length-Value (TLV) format to allow for future extension.
-    - **HMAC-SHA256 Authentication Tag:** Ensures the header has not been tampered with by an attacker.
-    - **SHA-256 Integrity Hash:** Verifies the structural integrity of the header's metadata.
-    - **CRC32 Checksum:** Provides a fast check against accidental data corruption.
 - **Efficient Streaming:** Processes files in concurrent chunks, ensuring low memory usage and high throughput, even for very large files.
 - **Dual-Mode Operation:**
     - **Interactive Mode:** A user-friendly, wizard-style interface that guides you through every step.